hoainiemz/hoainiemz.github.io/README-template.md

-# Frontend Mentor - Chat app CSS illustration solution
+# Frontend Mentor - Advice generator app solution

-This is a solution to the [Chat app CSS illustration challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents